-To properly set probe reliability is possible to set: probe's RANGE ( between 9,999NTU or 99,99NTU or 999,9NTU or 9999NTU), NTU probe calibration based on two points (zero and slope) or get back to original NTU calibration parameters.
+To properly set probe reliability set: SELECT PROBE (NTU scale based on probe's model), NTU probe calibration based on two points (zero and slope) or get back to original NTU calibration parameters.

 Turbidity sensor is shipped fully calibrated (plug&play) so usually doesn't need to be calibrated.
 However by selecting "NTU probe" within "Calibration menu" a two points calibration can be performed.